Don Omar

-William Omar Landrón Rivera (born February 10, 1978), better known by his stage name Don Omar, is a Puerto Rican reggaeton rapper, singer, songwriter, record producer and actor.
-With over 40 awards from 60 nominations, he is one of the most successful artists of the reggaeton genre.
-On September 1, 2017, he announced that he would retire after a series of concerts at the José Miguel Agrelot Coliseum in Puerto Rico, scheduled to be held on December 15, 16 and 17.
-He returned to music on April 20, 2019 with his song single "Ramayama" featuring Farruko.
+William Omar Landrón Rivera (born February 10, 1978), known professionally as Don Omar, is a Puerto Rican rapper, singer, songwriter, record producer, and actor.
+Dubbed the "King of Reggaeton" by music critics and fans alike, he has also been recognized by Billboard and Rolling Stone as one reggaeton legend.
+He is often cited as an influence by other Hispanic urban performers.

+Landrón was born in Santurce, a neighborhood of San Juan, Puerto Rico.
+He is one of the artists credited with presenting reggaeton to audiences around the world and having turned the musical genre into a global phenomenon.
+He jumped to stardom with the release of his first studio album, The Last Don, released in 2003.
+The album sold 411,000 units in the US and was certified gold by the Recording Industry Association of America (RIAA).
+Since then, he has sold around 70 million records, making him one of the best-selling Latin music artists.
+Has sold 100 billion units.
+On September 1, 2017, after a long musical career he announced that he would retire after a series of concerts at the José Miguel Agrelot Coliseum in Puerto Rico, scheduled to be held on December 15, 16 and 17.
+However, he returned to music on April 20, 2019, with his song single "Ramayama" featuring Farruko.

+During his career, Don Omar earned numerous accolades, including three Latin Grammy Awards, one Billboard Music Awards, 17 Billboard Latin Music Awards, three Lo Nuestro Awards, eight Viña del Mar International Song Festival Awards, among others.

-Omar has also portrayed Rico Santos in four films in the Fast & Furious franchise.
+Don Omar has also portrayed Rico Santos in four films in the Fast & Furious franchise.
 He first played the character in 2009's Fast & Furious and then returned for Fast Five (2011), The Fate of the Furious (2017) and F9 (2021).
-He sold over 70 million albums.

 Early life

-Don Omar was born in Santurce, a barrio of San Juan, Puerto Rico, where he was raised, the oldest son of William Landrón and Luz Antonia Rivera.
+Don Omar was born in Santurce, a neighborhood of San Juan, Puerto Rico, where he was raised, the oldest son of William Landrón and Luz Antonia Rivera.
 From an early age, he showed interest in the music of Vico C and Brewley MC.
 During his youth, he became an active member of a Protestant church, Iglesia Evangélica Restauración en Cristo in Bayamón where he occasionally offered sermons.
 However, after four years, he left the church to dedicate himself to singing.